Lipen/discrete-math-course/typst/lec-relations.typ

 ]

 #definition[
-  A relation that satisfies the _functional_ property is called a _partial function_.
+  A relation that satisfies only the _functional_ property (but not necessarily total) is called a _partial function_.
+It may be undefined for some inputs.

   A relation that satisfies _both_ properties is called a _total function_, or simply a _function_.
+It is defined for every input in its domain.
 ]

+#note[
+  In most contexts, when we say "function" we mean _total function_.
+  Partial functions are explicitly noted when needed, especially in computability theory and programming language semantics.
+]

+// TODO: add notation for partial functions:  f : A hook B (or arrow with bar), contrast with f : A to B for total functions.

 == Domain, Codomain, Range